The-CSC207-Group/Project207/README.md

 We added the ability to turn every database into a stream. allowing us to process them using higher order functions. this simplified a lot of complex code into a more readable alternative, and encouraged the reuse of logic.
 This pattern is very similar to the iterator pattern and in more modern languages is often implemented together with the iterator pattern (in rust for example streams are actually called iterators).
+And in java any stream can be turned into an iterator.
 The sole difference is that the stream pattern encourages the use of higher order functions such as map and filter and getByCondition instead of manual for loops.